Youngestdev/abdul.codes/content/posts/welcome.md

 Well, I store my little projects in a [30 Days of Code repository](https://github.com/Youngestdev/30daysOfCode) and you can get a live preview here - [Abdul's 30 Days of Code](https://30doc.abdul.codes).

 Apologies, I suck at color rhyming.
 The little sense it makes is as a result of my Sensei's guide, lol.
-I still have little adjustments to do there but of course, my project view for mobile and desktop is balanced, haha!
+I still have little adjustments to do there but of course, my project's view for mobile and desktop is balanced, haha!

 ##### Until then!